 Snowed most of last Friday and Saturday, leaving about 6″-8″ of very wet, heavy snow on our neighborhood.
 I’ve lived in Colorado nearly all my life so I know the drill: any warm weather before Mother’s Day is […]

 Well into writing the followup to Widowmaker now–25K words–including a thousand more added this morning.
 Is it Fran Liebowitz..?
-Wait, three-second Internet search… yes–Fran Liebowitz says ‘I write so slowly, I could write with my own blood and not hurt myself.’
+Wait, three-second Internet search… yes–, it’s Fran Liebowitz who said ‘I write so slowly, I could write with my own blood and not hurt myself.’
 Same here, and me without the discipline that comes with a long career as a writer.
-I’d dearly love to be more prolific but I […]
+I’d dearly love to be […]

 First ten queries out the door, one immediate reply (A mutual friend in the publishing industry recommended I query an agent who isn’t taking new clients, and she kindly replied that she’s forwarding my MS to another agent who might…).